 Building Parkville Station

-The new underground station at Parkville will be built via a 'cut and cover' method, with a roof slab placed over the top of the site.
+Parkville Station will be built via a 'cut and cover' method, with a roof slab placed over the top of the site.
 Underground construction activities will take place 24/7 once the roof slab and acoustic treatments have been installed.

 The excavation beneath Royal Parade will be mined to minimise disruption during construction to this key transport route.
 Areas above the University Square car park, Barry Street and along Elizabeth Street will be used as construction support sites.